 The abstract’s chronology of the Burton Street lot begins on May 16, 1840—during the Republic of Texas (Mirabeau B. Lamar was president).
 In the mid-1800s Texas was mostly wilderness and plenty of it.
-A man could acquire a piece of that wilderness in several ways.
+A man could acquire a chunk of that wilderness in several ways.
 He could buy land; he could be given a grant to settle on land, as in Peters Colony or Robertson Colony; he could take land as payment for performing a service, such as surveying land; or he could be given land for his military service.
-Tarrant County pioneer Middleton Tate Johnson (1810-1866) used all four methods to acquire land.
+For example, Tarrant County pioneer Middleton Tate Johnson (1810-1866) used all four methods to acquire land.

 Robert R. Ramey also was given land for his military service.
 But he earned it the hard way: He died for it.
-The abstract states that in 1840 the secretary of war for the Republic of Texas, Branch Tanner Archer, issued an “augmentation and bounty land warrant” for 1,920 acres of land to the heirs of Robert R. Ramey for his military service.
+The abstract states that in 1840 the secretary of war for the Republic of Texas, Branch Tanner Archer, issued an “augmentation and bounty land warrant” for 1,920 acres of land to the heirs of Robert R. Ramey for his military service in the Texas Revolution.

 Ramey (also spelled Rainey and Raimey) was a member of Colonel Burr Harrison Duval’s Kentucky Mustangs long-riflemen.
-Under Duval, Ramey fought under Colonel James Fannin in Tennessee and went with Fannin to Texas, where Ramey, Duval, and Fannin died at the Battle of Goliad shortly after the Alamo fell in 1836.
+Under Duval, Ramey fought under Colonel James Fannin in Tennessee and went with Fannin to Texas, where Ramey, Duval, and Fannin died at the Goliad Massacre shortly after the Alamo fell in 1836.
 When Duval’s brother John C. Duval died in Fort Worth in 1897, he was the last survivor of the massacre.

 1874: The Ramey survey began to be broken up as the heirs of Johnson petitioned the court to have the remaining 630 acres partitioned into sixteen tracts of about forty acres.
 A commission was appointed to partition the land.
 Commission members included Major Khleber Miller Van Zandt, Julian Feild, John S. Hirshfield, and Martin Bottom Loyd.
 County clerk was “Squire” Gideon Nance, whose son Billy the next year would be involved in the shooting of Jim Courtright.
 The Ramey survey was appraised at $8 an acre.
 Johnson’s heirs soon sold the Ramey survey land, to, among other speculators, Van Zandt, Walter Ament Huffman, W. D. Hall, and brothers George E. and A. H. Tandy—of the pioneer Hall and Tandy families.
-Van Zandt and A. H. Tandy bought tracts 4, 5, 6, and 7 (light shaded on map) for $1.30 to $5.25 an acre.
+Van Zandt and A. H. Tandy bought tracts 4, 5, 6, and 7 (outlined in blue) for $1.30 to $5.25 an acre.
 Tract 5, bought by Van Zandt, contains the Burton Street lot (located in yellow).

 1876: Van Zandt sold his Ramey land to A. H. Tandy, giving Tandy ownership of tracts 4, 5, 6, and 7.

 1910: American Realty Company sold the tracts to Polytechnic Heights Investment Company for $47,400.
 Readers who grew up in Poly recognize street names among the incorporators of the investment company: Burton, Hanger, Forbes(s), (Thomas Marion) Thannisch, Crenshaw, Littlejohn, (Fire Chief W. E.) Bideker, Fitzhugh.
 The year 1910 was also the year the community of Polytechnic Heights incorporated.
 Fort Worth would annex Polytechnic Heights in 1922.
 The prairie east of downtown was beginning to blossom.

 1927: A Sanborn map shows that in 1927 the Fort Worth city limits ran along Tarrant Road (just south of Burton) and along Miller Street.
 The Burton Street lot is indicated in yellow.
 Notice that Burchill Road was called “Bowman Springs Road,” which today exists only in Arlington.
-Just above Sunshine Drive (now Littlejohn Avenue) also notice the street named “Ramey.”
-By 1927 the lot had a house on it.
+Just above Sunshine Drive (now Littlejohn Avenue) also notice the street named “Ramey,” which runs east almost to Lake Arlington.

 1948: Chitty sold the property to Willie Mashburn.